yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-faq.md

     ```

 psql
-: Because YugabyteDB is PostgreSQL-compatible, you can use [psql](https://www.postgresql.org/docs/current/app-psql.html) to connect to your YugabyteDB clusters in Yugabyte Cloud.
+: Because YugabyteDB is PostgreSQL-compatible, you can use [psql](https://www.postgresql.org/docs/current/app-psql.html) to connect to your clusters.
 The connection string to use is similar to what you would use for `ysqlsh`, as follows:

     ```sh
     psql --host=<HOST_ADDRESS> --port=5433 --username=<DB USER> \